WINTER SESSIONS

 The Approach

-With over 20 years of experience as a director, actor, screenwriter, and producer, David offers a distinctive approach to the craft, rooted in a comprehensive understanding of the industry.
-Over the course of the five-week session, actors will delve into multiple scenes, focusing on building character through a blend of physical, intellectual, emotional, and philosophical exploration.
+With over 20 years of experience as a director, actor, screenwriter, and producer, David brings a unique, holistic approach to the craft of acting—one grounded in a deep understanding of story, character, and the industry itself.

 Class Structure

-Each class runs approximately 3-4 hours.
-While I encourage everyone to stay and observe—there’s much to learn from watching others work—you’re welcome to leave between scenes if needed.
+Each class runs approximately 3–4 hours.
+While you’re encouraged to stay and observe others (there’s a lot to learn from watching), you're welcome to leave once your scene work is complete.